 This internship offers the opportunity to put learned theory to practical application in a supervised work environment.
-Internship learning objectives are developed by student and faculty member, with approval of employer, to provide appropriate work-based learning experiences.
-Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship.\EXSL Repeat up to 6 crs.
+Internship learning objectives are developed by student and faculty member, with approval of 2021/2022 Course Catalog 7/12/2022 employer, to provide appropriate work-based learning experiences.
+Students are required to complete a minimum of 45 hours and complete a portfolio culminating the internship, EXSL Repeat up to 6 cr.